leon-arndt/tekknolagi.github.com/index.md

 That's probably an understatement.
 Here are some of my favorite projects:

-* [shru.gg](https://shru.gg), a website built just so I would have to stop finding, copying, and pasting that shrug emoji
+* [shru.gg](https://shru.gg), a website built just so I would have to stop finding, copying, and pasting that shrug emoticon
 * [Cinder](https://github.com/facebookincubator/cinder), Instagram's
   performance-oriented fork of CPython
 * [Skybison](https://github.com/tekknolagi/skybison) (fork of